GeorgePetre11/CyberEdPlatform/code/README.md

-# Design Patterns Demo Project
+# CyberEdPlatform Project

-This is a standalone Spring Boot application demonstrating **6 Design Patterns** extracted from the Cybersecurity Learning Platform.
+Part of the CyberEdPlatform project, where the only code present is to present the 6 design patterns used.

 ## Design Patterns Demonstrated